WEAK STOMACH ACID AND THE RELATIONSHIP TO

 - CHEW YOUR FOOD COMPLETELY: Not only does this help ease the digestive process, chewing actually stimulates the production of stomach acid.

 - BETAINE HCl: Betaine Hydrochloric Acid is a simple inexpensive way to see if you are deficient in HCl.
 Just take HCl with your meal and see how you do.
-(WARNING: DO NOT DO THIS WITHOUT A DOCTOR'S SUPERVISION --- particularly if you are on NSAIDS, Corticosteroids, or other Anti-inflammatory drugs.
-These drugs are known to damage the stomach's protective lining, leading to the potential for Bleeding Ulcers or Gastritis).
-We use a product that has Betaine HCl and a protease called pepsin (a DIGESTIVE ENZYME for breaking up protein).
+(WARNING: DO NOT DO THIS WITHOUT A DOCTOR'S SUPERVISION --- particularly if you are on NSAIDS, CORTICOSTEROIDS, or other Anti-inflammatory drugs.
+These drugs are known to damage the stomach's protective lining.
 Although it is not uncommon to get some degree of discomfort from taking Betaine HCl (particularly at first), this discomfort should not be severe.
 If it is severe, IMMEDIATELY STOP TAKING THE PRODUCT AS YOU COULD AGGRAVATE AN ULCER.
 Specific directions for taking HCl are forthcoming.

 TOP TEN WAYS